Far above: Radiation coverage with proton therapy; no exit dose. Above: Radiation coverage with photon therapy; exit dose exists

 ASSESSING THE BENEFITS OF PROTON THERAPY

-Christina Tsien, M.D.
-Medical Director, Johns Hopkins Proton Therapy Center Professor (PAR) of Radiation Oncology and Molecular Radiation Sciences
+Christina Tsien, MD, Johns Hopkins Proton Therapy Center Professor (PAR) of Radiation Oncology and Molecular Radiation Sciences

 A team of clinicians, physicists and dosimetrists carefully undertook comparative planning with proton and photon radiation treatment.
 A plan comparison was assessed for both target coverage and the ability to safely limit radiation dose to critical structures and healthy tissues.The comparison of dose distributions between proton and photon therapies revealed significant differences, highlighting the benefits of highly conformal intensity modulated pencil beam proton therapy, advanced image guidance with CBCT and robust planning strategies.